j0wittmann/j0wittmann/README.md

 ### Hi there 👋
+my name is Jonas and I'm studying computer science in Munich, Germany.

 <!--
 **jonywittmann/jonywittmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.